Nadine Visser: 2018: Heptathlon or hurdles

 Visser at the 2018 European Championships in Berlin.

 The 2018 season started with a bronze at the World Indoor Championship 60 m hurdles.
 She had clocked 7.83 s to win her semi-final, obliterating Marjan Olyslager’s Dutch record of 7.89 s which had stood since 1989.
 In consultation with her coach Bart Bennema, Visser had to make a decision about her future: the heptathlon or hurdles.
 With the 2018 European Championships in Berlin on the doorstep and given her chances of victory on the hurdles at that event, she decided to concentrate on hurdling.
 In June, at the Diamond League in Stockholm, she ran a new national record in the 100 m hurdles with a time of 12.71 seconds, breaking almost 30-year old record of Olyslager from 1989.
 She finished fourth at the European Championships in a time of 12.88 s.

 2019

 Visser (2nd from the right) won her first European title with the 60 m hurdles victory at indoor Glasgow 2019.

 In 2019, she started with winning the 60 m hurdles title at the 2019 European Indoor Championships in Glasgow.
 At the 2019 World Athletics Championships held in Doha, she finished sixth in the 100 m hurdles final.
 She had broken her own national record in the semi-finals, clocking 12.62 s (+1.0).

 2021

 Visser successfully defended her European 60 m hurdles title at Toruń 2021 in Poland, improving her own Dutch record to 7.77 seconds.
 She finished fifth in the 100 m hurdles at the postponed 2020 Tokyo Olympics with a time of 12.73 s.

+2026

+On 12 August 2026, Visser won the gold medal in the 100 metres hurdles at the European Championships in Birmingham, England.